Chris Payton-Jones: Detroit Lions (first stint)

 Payton-Jones signed with the Detroit Lions as an undrafted free agent on April 28, 2018.
-Payton-Jones failed to make the Lions' 53-man roster at the end of training camp and was waived by the team on September 1, 2018.
+Payton-Jones failed to make the Lions' 53-man roster at the end of training camp and was waived by the team on September 1.

 Arizona Cardinals

-On September 3, 2018, Payton-Jones was signed to the Arizona Cardinals practice squad.
-Jones was promoted to the Cardinals' active roster on November 20, 2018.
-Payton-Jones made his NFL debut on November 25, 2018, against the Los Angeles Chargers.
-He was waived on November 27, 2018, and re-signed to the team's practice squad two days later.
-He was promoted to the active roster on December 18, 2018.
+On September 3, 2018, Payton-Jones was signed to the Arizona Cardinals' practice squad.
+Payton-Jones was promoted to the Cardinals' active roster on November 20, and made his NFL debut on November 25, against the Los Angeles Chargers.
+He was waived on November 27, and re-signed to the team's practice squad two days later.
+Payton-Jones was promoted to the active roster on December 18.

 Payton-Jones made his first career start on September 22, 2019, against the Carolina Panthers.
-Payton-Jones was waived by the Cardinals on October 9, 2019, and re-signed to the practice squad.
-On November 8, 2019, Payton-Jones was promoted to the active roster.
+Payton-Jones was waived by the Cardinals on October 9, and was re-signed to the team's practice squad.
+On November 8, Payton-Jones was again promoted to the active roster.

 On September 5, 2020, Payton-Jones was waived during the final roster cuts.
 He was re-signed to the practice squad a day later.

 Detroit Lions (second stint)

 On September 16, 2020, Payton-Jones was signed by the Detroit Lions off the Cardinals practice squad.
-He was waived on October 17.
-He was re-signed on October 21, but waived again on October 24.
+He was waived by the Lions on October 17.
+Payton-Jones was re-signed by the team on October 21, but was waived again on October 24.